Rodman Hall Behind the Scenes: Our Instructors

 This past summer Monique worked in the Summer Art Camps.

 KIRSTEN WILLIAMSON has recently completed her Bachelor of Education Degree at Brock University.
 She has specialized in the intermediate/senior division, but enjoys working with children of all ages!

 Kirsten has a passion for painting and drawing, as well as an interest in collage, assemblage, and printmaking.

 This past summer Kirsten instructed Youth Art Camps for Ages 6-8.

 Kirsten will be heading out-of-town to pursue a diploma in Museum Studies this upcoming year, and we hope to welcome her back at the conclusion of her studies.
 We wish her the best of luck in the upcoming school year.

 SEAN BENTON is a multi-disiplinary artist interested in both music and fine art.
 Sean has a passion for playing guitar, songwriting, drawing, and painting.
 He has completed a 2 year diploma in Visual Art from Sheridan College and is currently working towards his BA in Fine Art at Brock University.
 Sean hopes to one day teach drawing and painting at the post-secondary level.

-This past summer Sean will be working in the Summer Art Camps.
-This position was funded in by Canada Summer through Service Canada.
+This past summer Sean worked in the Summer Art Camps.
+This position was funded in by Canada Summer Jobs through Service Canada.
 Rodman Hall would lke to thank Service Canada for their generous support.